Operation Aurora: Response and aftermath

-Researchers have created attack code that exploits the vulnerability in Internet Explorer 7 (IE7) and IE8—even when Microsoft's recommended defensive measure (Data Execution Prevention (DEP)) is turned on.
+Researchers have created attack code that exploits the vulnerability in Internet Explorer 7 (IE7) and IE8—even when Microsoft's recommended defensive measure (Data Execution Prevention (DEP)) is activated.
 According to Dino Dai Zovi, a security vulnerability researcher, "even the newest IE8 isn't safe from attack if it's running on Windows XP Service Pack 2 (SP2) or earlier, or on Windows Vista RTM (release to manufacturing), the version Microsoft shipped in January 2007."

-Microsoft admitted that the security hole used had been known to them since September.
-Work on an update was prioritized and on Thursday, January 21, 2010, Microsoft released a security patch aiming to counter this weakness, the published exploits based on it and a number of other privately reported vulnerabilities.
+Microsoft admitted that the security flaw used had been known to them since September.
+Work on an update was prioritized and on Thursday, January 21, 2010, Microsoft released a security patch intended to counter this weakness, the published exploits based on it and a number of other privately reported vulnerabilities.
 They did not state if any of the latter had been used or published by exploiters or whether these had any particular relation to the Aurora operation, but the entire cumulative update was termed critical for most versions of Windows, including Windows 7.

 Security researchers continued to investigate the attacks.
-HBGary, a security firm, released a report in which they claimed to have found some significant markers that might help identify the code developer.
-The firm also said that the code was Chinese language based but could not be specifically tied to any government entity.
+HBGary, a security company, released a report in which they claimed to have found some significant markers that might help identify the code developer.
+The company also said that the code was Chinese language based but could not be associated specifically with any government entity.

-On February 19, 2010, a security expert investigating the cyber-attack on Google, has claimed that the people behind the attack were also responsible for the cyber-attacks made on several Fortune 100 companies in the past one and a half years.
-They have also tracked the attack back to its point of origin, which seems to be two Chinese schools, Shanghai Jiao Tong University and Lanxiang Vocational School.
-As highlighted by The New York Times, both of these schools have ties with the Chinese search engine Baidu, a rival of Google China.
+On February 19, 2010, a security expert investigating the cyber-attack on Google, has claimed that the people who performed the attack were also responsible for the cyber-attacks made on several Fortune 100 companies in the past one and a half years.
+They have also tracked the attack back to its origin, which seems to be two Chinese schools, Shanghai Jiao Tong University and Lanxiang Vocational School.
+As highlighted by The New York Times, both of these schools have associations with the Chinese search engine Baidu, a rival of Google China.
 Both Lanxiang Vocational and Jiaotong University have denied the allegation.

 In March 2010, Symantec, which was helping investigate the attack for Google, identified Shaoxing as the source of 21.3% of all (12 billion) malicious emails sent throughout the world.

-Google Releases A Look Back
+Google retrospective

-On October 3, 2022, Google on YouTube released a six-episode series covering the events that occurred during Operation Aurora, with commentary from insiders who dealt with the attack, though the series primary focus was to reassure the Google-using public that measures are in place to counter hacking attempts.
+On October 3, 2022, Google on YouTube released a six-episode series concerning the events that occurred during Operation Aurora, with commentary from insiders who dealt with the attack, though the series' primary emphasis was to reassure the Google-using public that measures are in place to counter hacking attempts.